opendocsg/slw-judgments-backfill/2018_SGHC_228/report.md

 20     To recapitulate, the defendants had filed SUM 979/2016 to strike out TMTA’s claim pursuant to O 18 r 19 and/or the inherent jurisdiction of the court on the ground that the claim was frivolous and vexatious and/or an abuse of the process of the court.
 AR Lim dismissed the application, and the defendants did not appeal against that decision.
 The defendants had relied on the Open Offer to support their application.

 21     AR Lim was aware that the defendants had made two earlier applications.
 One was for the determination of certain questions of law pertaining to the Act and the second was to strike out TMTA’s claim under O 18 r 19 and/or the inherent jurisdiction of the court.
 After certain decisions by an Assistant Registrar, appeals were filed and eventually heard by Prakash J. At that time, Prakash J declined to strike out the claim because the claim raised issues of public importance and ought not to be summarily determined.
-Secondly, there were a number of important factual findings that had to be made before certain questions raised could be answered (see _TMT Asia Ltd v BHP Billiton Marketing AG (Singapore Branch) and another_ [2015] 2 SLR 540).
+Secondly, there were a number of important factual findings that had to be made before certain questions raised could be answered (see _TMT Asia Ltd v BHP Billiton Marketing AG (Singapore Branch) and another_ <span class="citation">[2015] 2 SLR 540</span>).

 22     There was one critical difference between the application before Prakash J and that before AR